Home

 It’s Established.
 While intended to act as a productivity tool, in the majority of cases, emails are only killing productivity!

 Emails are controlling your work life, believe it or not, and they will continue doing so if you don’t take the charge.
-Hence it’s crucial to embrace better Email habits to stay on the right track, clear away distractions, and have a clear head when working.
+Hence it’s crucial to embrace better Email habits to stay on the right track, clears away distractions, and have a clear head when working.

 Make use of the right tools, use filters, create connections, and stay in control of your time.
 Start using office chat apps.
 It’s on you to safeguard your cognitive resources.
 The more you avoid ‘task-switching’ distractions, the better work you’ll be able to do, and that too in a lesser amount of time.